 “I enjoy being completely immersed in creating religious art and sculpture in the Renaissance tradition, which for me can only really be done in Florence,” says Pascuzzi.

-But it’s not just his family he involves in his art—his students are likewise plunged into the life of a Renaissance artist.
-One course he teaches is a hybrid art/art history class based on historical methods and techniques.
-His students create their own vegetable- and mineral-based paints and study just as the Renaissance apprentices did centuries ago.
+But it’s not just his family he involves in his art — his students are likewise plunged into the life of a Renaissance artist.
+For a hybrid art/art history class based on historical methods and techniques, his students create their own vegetable- and mineral-based paints and study just as the Renaissance apprentices did centuries ago.
 “We create frescoes, go to museums, draw with the same materials as Michelangelo did, and I draw right alongside them,” Pascuzzi says.
 “It keeps me honest with my students and I learn from them.”

 “Everything I’m doing today is based on what I learned at Nazareth,” says Pascuzzi.
 “My advisor, Sr. Magdalen LaRowe, urged me to change my major from studio art to art history, and that opened up everything for me.
 I became indoctrinated in history while also creating art.
 I also studied Italian with Maria Rosaria Vitti-Alexander, and the Casa Italiana was an integral part of my experience at Nazareth.”